abcnews/interactive-plugins/README.md

 This project provides a set of plugins that editors can include in articles to let readers control their experience.

+This code is designed to work with Odyssey in ABC News environments, and as such is generally unsuitable for use in other projects.
+However it's published here in the hope others might be able to learn from the techniques used or pull out components for use in their own projects.

 ## Plugins

 ### AppAudioVisualToggle